iugamarian/links/README.md

 https://bitly.com/1sMwD7b as uenv.tar

-4) extract all files in one folder
+4) login as root and change directory to /e-data/xxxxxxxxx and extract all files in one folder

+cd /e-data/xxxxxxxxx

+tar xf uboot.tar

+tar xzf tools.tar.gz

+tar xf as uenv.tar

-5) login as root with Dropbear in stock firmware and copy all the extracted files to /tmp
+5) as root remove the 3 archive files, copy all the files from /e-data/xxxxxxxxx/tools in

+/e-data/xxxxxxxxx , remove directory /e-data/xxxxxxxxx/tools and copy all the files from

+/e-data/xxxxxxxxx to /tmp and change directory to /tmp

+cd /e-data/xxxxxxxxx

+rm uboot.tar

+rm tools.tar.gz

+rm uenv.tar

+cp /e-data/xxxxxxxxx/tools/* /e-data/xxxxxxxxx/

+rmdir /e-data/xxxxxxxxx/tools/

+cp /e-data/xxxxxxxxx/* /tmp

 6) save the current environment values as MAC network address, etc. will be lost !

-fw_printenv > oldenvuboot.txt
+./fw_printenv > oldenvuboot.txt

+cp oldenvuboot.txt /e-data/xxxxxxxxx

+Copy oldenvuboot.txt from NAS in Windows C: drive

-7) Copy oldenvuboot.txt to desktop PC.
+7) Copy oldenvuboot.txt from the NAS to Windows C: drive.
 The MAC address is needed so it can be set up in the new uboot.

 8) install as instructed from /tmp, first try ./executable an then executable

+From my tests I have found often that only erasing flash, writing uboot image and writing uboot environment configuration

+image works and what will not work is fw_setenv command writing to the configuration while still being in the stock firmware.

+And the uboot environment configuration has wrong settings for another architecture but this can be fixed by adding to the

+Debian rootfs a file boot/uEnv.txt having this:

+dtb_file=/boot/dts/kirkwood-nsa320.dtb

+And after this you can boot into the Debian rootfs and fix other fw_setenv commands so you have good MAC, SATA and USB

-9) also do the environment install command updates
+9) Anyway try to also do the environment install command updates, I see that netconsole is actually not needed so avoid adding:

+fw_setenv preboot_nc 'setenv nc_ready 0; for pingstat in 1 2 3 4 5; do; sleep 1; if run if_netconsole; then setenv nc_ready 1; fi; done; if test $nc_ready -eq 1; then run start_netconsole; fi'

+fw_setenv preboot 'run preboot_nc'

 For safety check uboot has this info correct, if not or to be sure add to /boot/uEnv.txt